CALL FOR PARTICIPATION

 The ICAA is pleased to issue a call for participation for the 2019 edition of the Peter C. Marzio Award for Outstanding Research in 20th-Century Latin American and Latino Art.
 Named for the late, longtime director of the MFAH, who founded the ICAA in 2001, the award recognizes new scholarship in the field of 20th-century Latin American and Latino art.

 A first prize of $2,500 and an honorable mention prize of $1,000 will be awarded for outstanding academic papers based on the primary-source materials available from the digital archive Documents of 20th-century Latin American and Latino Art and its companion book series, Critical Documents of 20th-Century Latin American and Latino Art.

 Any graduate or upper-level undergraduate enrolled in a program in the U.S. or abroad is eligible to submit a paper for consideration for the Peter C. Marzio Award.
 The paper must be substantially based on the primary and critical materials available through the Documents Project digital archive, accessed through this website and companion book series distributed by Yale University Press.
 Papers may be submitted in English, Spanish, or Portuguese.
 Submissions must not have been previously published nor should they be sent for consideration to other publications until the PCM Award winners have been announced.
-We urge students who are intending to submit papers for consideration for Peter C. Marzio Award to have their submissions proof-read not only by their academic advisor, but also by at least one other editor who is proficient in the language in which their papers were written.
+We urge students who are intending to submit papers to have their submissions proof-read by their academic advisor and at least one other editor who is proficient in the language in which their papers were written.

 About Peter C. Marzio